AlienGen/pachyderm/README.md

 Pachyderm is a lightweight PHP framework designed for building APIs with ease.
 It provides a simple and flexible way to manage routes, middleware, and HTTP requests.

+## Introduction

+### Motivation

+Pachyderm began as an internal training project at AlienGen, aimed at deepening our understanding of framework fundamentals and showcasing PHP's capabilities.
+As we developed numerous microservices, we recognized the need for a more robust solution than single-file scripts for main endpoints.
+Pachyderm emerged as a micro framework designed to be both simple and user-friendly, offering a lightweight alternative to larger frameworks like Laravel or Symfony.

+We adhere to the KISS (Keep It Simple, Stupid) principle, ensuring our code remains straightforward and comprehensible.
+The framework's components are extensible, allowing for customization to meet specific needs.
+By minimizing external dependencies, Pachyderm remains compact and tailored.

+Our development approach aligns with the 12-factor app principles, ensuring the framework is built to support these best practices.

+### Goals

+- **Developer Experience**: Prioritize ease of use, enabling developers to concentrate on business logic with minimal code.
+- **Simplicity**: Maintain clear and understandable code for developers.
+- **Extensibility**: Allow customization to suit individual project requirements.
+- **Lightweight**: Core framework avoids external dependencies, though projects can incorporate any necessary libraries.

+### Features

+- Routing
+- Service Container
+- Validation
+- Middleware
+- Exception Handling
+- Response Management

 ## Getting Started

 ### Installation